Indo-Fijians: Diaspora

 The Indo-Fijian diaspora developed with people of South Asian ancestry leaving Fiji, mainly following the racially inspired coups of 1987 and 2000, to settle primarily in Australia, New Zealand, United States and Canada.
 Smaller numbers have settled in other Pacific islands, the United Kingdom and other European countries.

 South Asians were initially brought to Fiji as indentured laborers to work on sugar cane plantations.
 Between 1879 and 1916, a total of 60,000 South Asians arrived in Fiji.
-Approximately, 25,000 of these have returned to South Asia.
+Approximately 25,000 of these have returned to South Asia.
 From 1900 onwards, some Indians arrived as free immigrants, who were mostly from the regions of Gujarat (including Kutch) and Punjab.

-Indo-Fijians have been emigrating to United States, Canada, Australia, New Zealand and the United Kingdom since the early 1960s.
+Indo-Fijians have been emigrating to the United States, Canada, Australia, New Zealand and the United Kingdom since the early 1960s.
 These were mainly economic migrants and their number gradually increased in the 1970s and 1980s to reach approximately 4000 per year.

 Following the military coup of 1987, many Indo-Fijians saw little future in staying in Fiji and tried to find any means to leave the country.
-Professional, middle class and business found it easier to emigrate.
+The professional, middle class and business found it easier to emigrate.
 It has been estimated that more than 100,000 Indo-Fijians have emigrated since 1987.
 This represents a third of the existing Indian population in Fiji.

-They were victimized a lot by the military adding to the reasons they moved abroad to Canada, Australia, and the United States.
+They were victimized a lot by the military, adding to the reasons they moved abroad to Canada, Australia and the United States.
 Another reason a lot of skilled Indo-Fijians were migrating to other countries was for a better future.
-This caused Fiji to lose a lot of their skilled workers.
+This caused Fiji to lose a lot of its skilled workers.
 Moreover, many Indo-Fijians strived for a better education causing a bigger gap between them and the indigenous Fijians.

 Former Prime Minister Chaudhry has expressed alarm at the high rate of emigration of educated Indo-Fijians.
-"If the trend continues, Fiji will be left with a large pool of poorly educated, unskilled work force with disastrous consequences on our social and economic infrastructure and levels of investment," he said on 19 June 2005.
+"If the trend continues, Fiji will be left with a large pool of poorly educated, unskilled workforce with disastrous consequences on our social and economic infrastructure and levels of investment," he said on 19 June 2005.
 He blamed the coups of 1987 for "brain drain" which has, he said, adversely affected the sugar industry, the standard of the education and health services, and the efficiency of the civil service.

 Health issues

 Similarly to the indigenous Fijian population, Indo-Fijian's face major obstacles when it comes to health.
-They are often cited in research articles as a group that has a higher than normal prevalence rate of Type 2 diabetes.
+They are often cited in research articles as a group that has a higher-than-normal prevalence rate of Type 2 diabetes.